Girl Gone Gourmet

 Inspired by the no-bake chocolate oatmeal cookies I loved growing up, these salty-sweet oatmeal bites are a tip-of-the-hat to those classic treats.

-They’re a snack for all sorts of situations like when mid-morning hangriness rears its ugly head, or as a cure for a late afternoon is-this-day-ever-going to-end slump or as small treat to remedy a late-night sugar craving.
+They’re no-bake energy bites for all sorts of situations like when mid-morning hangriness rears its ugly head, or as a cure for a late afternoon is-this-day-ever-going to-end slump or as small treat to remedy a late-night sugar craving.
 And, as your faithful tester, I can attest they work in all these situations.
-They’re a bite-sized pick-me-up that knows no boundaries.
+They’re a tasty bite-sized pick-me-up that knows no boundaries.

 Like those old-school no-bake cookies, these oatmeal bites are easy to put together and make a decent-sized batch that keeps for several days in the refrigerator…